bcarlborg/learning-riscv-assembly-on-qemu/README.md

 Feel free to explore and get inspired as you see assembly programming in action!
 See the README.md in each of the sub-directories for information about what the software in that directory does.

 ## What is a qemu virtual riscv board?
-*What is RISC-V Assembly?*
+*To start: what is RISC-V assembly?*

 RISC-V is a type of assembly language for processors that follow the open RISC-V instruction set architecture.
 It's designed to be simple and modular, perfect for learning how CPUs interpret commands.
-Learn more about RISC-V.

-*What is a Virtualized QEMU Board?*
+*Ok... but what is a virtualized QEMU board?*

 QEMU is a tool that lets us emulate a complete computer system, like a RISC-V board, right on your desktop!
 This means you can write and test assembly programs in a simulated environment without needing real hardware.
 It's ideal for exploring and debugging.
-Explore QEMU.

 ## Running the programs
 Once you have the dependencies below installed you can `cd` into any of the numbered sub directories in this project and use the makefile to build and run the project.
 The following make commands will work in each sub directory